PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 ### Installation

-_Below is an example of how you can install and set up your app.
-This template doesn't rely on any external dependencies or services._
+Below is an example of how this project can be installed and set up.
+Be sure to meet all [Prerequisites](#Prerequisites), else the installation might fail.

 1. Clone the repository to a directory of your choice